JCepedaVillamayor/dotFiles/README.md

 # dotFiles
-This is the repository for my ubuntu instalations
+This is the repository for my installations